tamu-edu/ORATOR-ATLAS/README.md

 **min_polygon_area** - This is the minimum number of pixels that a contour needs or else it is filtered out and not outputted to the output json file.

 **num_threads** - This is the number of threads that can be used to help speed up processing times.
 The default is to use all threads on the machine.
+In some cases, this may cause an error to occur, if processing is too fast.
+In order to fix this, either reduce the number of threads or set **visualize** to true.

 **output_directory** - The output json directory is the name of the directory that files are to be written after analysis.